Read the latest edition of PEERMail!

 The President’s “Schedule F” order – which is most likely illegal — is just the latest example of our political system spinning out of control.

-PEER is suing the U.S. Forest Service to force it to produce a long-promised audit of losses from past timber sales in the Tongass National Forest.
-In 2017, PEER obtained an internal Forest Service document that found staggering monetary losses in two large Tongass...
+Public Employees for Environmental Responsibility (PEER) is suing the U.S. Forest Service to produce an audit of staggering monetary losses from past timber sales in the Tongass National Forest.

 Secretary Bernhardt continues his carousel of illegal appointments with new de facto NPS Director Margaret Emerson